Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

-Figs. \ref{fig5a} and \ref{fig5b} present the vertical variation of the (inviscid) Reynolds stress $-\overline{\rho uw}(z)$ and (twice) the perturbation kinetic energy $\overline{u^2+w^2}(z)$ for both wavenumbers (green and red dot) of \figref{fig4}.
+Figures \ref{fig4a} and \ref{fig4b} present the vertical variation of the (inviscid) Reynolds stress $-\overline{\rho uw}(z)$ and (twice) the perturbation kinetic energy $\overline{u^2+w^2}(z)$ for both wavenumbers (green and red dot) of figure \ref{fig3}.
 In these (and subsequent figures), the Reynolds stress and perturbation kinetic energy have been normalised by their respective values at $z=0$.
-The overbar indicates averaging along the horizontal coordinate over one wavelength i.e.
+The over bar indicates averaging along the horizontal coordinate over one wavelength i.e.